CarolinaCobo/la-biblioteca-ms3/README.md

 * [VSCode](https://code.visualstudio.com/) - used as IDE for the project.
 * [Git](https://git-scm.com/) - used for version control.
 * [Github](https://github.com/) - used to host repository and to generate the live website.
-* [Github projects](https://github.com/CarolinaCobo/puppy-rush/projects/1) - used to track all the tasks, bugs and issues.
+* [Google Fonts](https://fonts.google.com) - used for fonts on the site.
 * [Balsamiq](https://balsamiq.com/) - used to create the wireframes.
 * [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to test and optimize the site.
+* [randomkeygen.com](https://randomkeygen.com/) - Random secure password & keygen generator used to create the Flask SECRET_KEY.

 ## Testing